Buffalo Bills Case Study

-When you were making technology decisions, were you limited by what devices you were able to purchase or was it open for you to pick?
+When you were making technology decisions, were you limited by what devices you were able to purchase?

 By using CoachMePlus, we were actually able to adapt any software we had.
 There were a few companies they worked with to make sure all of our technology worked with their system.
 There were a few companies we did use that they did not have at the time and they worked to integrate them as well.
 They expanded with our needs.

 How do you see CoachMePlus benefitting collegiate athletes differently than professional athletes?